desain/owlbear-persistence/README.md

 -   Test gmg
 -   'In Party' setting for tokens, and ability to right click map to insert all party members
--   Check attachment size when restoring tokens
 -   Detect 'update too large' and split updating multiple items per update into multiple updates
 -   Settings
-    -   Deal with attachments?
     -   Persist to (locked to local storage)
 -   Don't try to focus viewport if scene is gone
 -   Don't apply unique persisted if there's already a unique token of the same url in the scene